 Read more about this authentication type in the API Key documentation.

 A similar mechanism to API Key but designed to be used by partners only.
 There are no new APIs planned to support this method and it's kept for legacy reasons.

 SmartRecruiters supports user authentication and authorization via the OAuth 2.0 Authorization Framework.
 Particularly we use the next grant types in our APIs:

 - Client Credentials grant

-OAuth offers better security and control as the credential provider can define specific access scopes per credential that limits the API user access to the provider's SmartRecruiters resources.
-We recommend using OAuth if you are a:
+OAuth offers better security and control as the credential provider can define specific access scopes per credential that limit the API user access to the provider's SmartRecruiters resources.
+We recommend using OAuth if you are:

 - Customer building a customized hiring solution for your own organization

 - Partner building a customized application/integration for a specific SmartRecruiters customer

 - Partner building an application/integration and planned to distribute to all SmartRecruiters customers via the SmartRecruiters Marketplace.

 Your choice of OAuth flow should depend on your hiring solution workflow and the nature of the data you required.